johnalison/obsidian-notes/2-areas/Philosophy/Questions.md

 - What happiness am I putting off that I could have right now?
 - Am I rigorous in training against false impressions?
 - Am I happy with my position at the banquet of life?

+- "What views do you hold religiously, almost irrationally?"